 The company value is: €5,000,000

-Advantages and disadvantages of the simplified income approach:
+Advantages and disadvantages of the Simplified Capitalized Earnings:

-This valuation method is closely related to the simple income approach described above.
+This valuation method is closely related to the Simplified Capitalized Earnings described above.
 The interest rate is applied individually to the future cash flows ("free cash flows") for the next 5 years.
 For the time thereafter, the so-called residual value is added.
-This is very similar to the simple yield value described above.
+This is very similar to the Simplified Capitalized Earnings described above.
 The sum of these discounted cash flows and the residual value of the company results in the enterprise value.
 This valuation method is very flexible and, from a theoretical point of view, "best practice".
-However, it is even more subjective and sensitive than the income approach.
+However, it is even more subjective and sensitive than the Simplified Capitalized Earnings.
 Never trust a DCF valuation that you have not whitewashed yourself.
 Here you can find more information about the discounted cash flow method .

 Free Cash Flow (FCF) for the next 3 years